 It is easy to use Recommended PivotTables option for creating pivot tables.
 But you might prefer to create a pivot table manually.
 Prior to Excel 2013, manually creating a pivot table was your only option.

-I am going to describe you how to create a pivot table manually.
+I am going to describe to you how to create a pivot table manually.
 I shall use here again our Bank-accounts.xlsx file.
 If you are unfamiliar with the elements of a pivot table, read pivot table terminology.

 Creating a Pivot Table Manually

 The following steps will guide you to create a pivot table manually: